-Here’s our guide to making money taking part in clinical trials the safe way.
+Here’s our guide to taking part in paid clinical trials for money the safe way.

 As a health volunteer you would be involved in Phase One testing.
-Before this phase drugs are tested in laboratories and on animals, but Phase One is when the drug is first administered to humans.
-The aim is to measure what happens to the drug once it is in the human body until the point it is excreted.
+Before this, phase drugs are tested in laboratories and on animals, but Phase One is when the drug is first administered to humans.
+The aim is to measure what happens to the drug once it’s in the human body until the point it’s excreted.

 This may well involve staying in free accommodation for a period of days where food and entertainment are usually provided for free.
 Although this type of testing is closely monitored and rarely causes serious problems, there is always the risk in being the first human to trial a drug and we shall say more on this later.
 Just be aware of what you are getting into before you sign up.

 In fact, before you look into any potential drug trials for yourself, you should remind yourself about this trial where things went horribly wrong for some of the human testers.
 Also there is a helpful report on the BBC website about clinical trials today here.

 Other kinds of testing are less common so they will be harder to find and will require being at the right place at the right time, but they also don’t carry the same risks as drug trials.
 Such tests include psychology tests, sleep deprivation studies and diet and nutritional studies.

 There are a wide range of medical trials out there and for each one the conditions for who can take part vary.
 Some, for example, require healthy non-smoking adults with no previous medical conditions, others require that the women who take part are past fertility so they are not harmed by the drug in any way, whilst other tests require that you suffer from a certain condition so that they can test a drug’s efficacy.

 The testing company Londontrials says that if you’re healthy and aged between 18 to 75 there will probably be a test you can volunteer for.
 They also have special trials for people who suffer from asthma or migraines.